About Attic Insulation Service

 Attic Restoration, Attic Repair & Chimney Repair Services

-What about the droppings they left behind in your attic?
+So what about the droppings the wildlife critters have left in your attic, potentially soiling your insulation?
 Is this something you want hanging above your head at night when you sleep?
 Raccoons are known for using a single spot in your home as a bathroom while using another part of your attic as their living area.
 This can lead to matted attic insulation and reduced “R” values, which means you continue to lose money as you continue to heat and cool your home.
 It can also lead to stained ceilings and unnecessary odors.

 Many of these nuisance animals cause problems to your chimney as well and require professional chimney repair services.
 For all of your attic insulation tips, attic repair, attic restoration, and chimney repair needs, contact Critter Control of Kaw Valley!